 - Quartz is more stain-resistant than granite (its biggest consumer rival) and quite low maintenance.
 And because it is manufactured, it allows for a much wider colour range.

 - Slate, a very dense stone, is available in a few varieties of subtle colour.
 It does scratch easily, but such marks can be buffed away.

 - Marble countertops are beautiful, but not particularly practical.
 No other surface matches them for elegance, but as a soft stone, marble scratches and stains easily.
 The countertop also requires annual sealing.
 However, if you don’t mind the maintenance and want the brightest, whitest countertop available, marble is the way to go.

 4. Custom-Made Cabinetry

 Custom-made cabinetry immediately catches the eye.
 Choose from exotic or traditional woods, and have the cabinetmaker add any desired detailing.
-While natural woods are always in style, white kitchens remain a strong trend.
+While natural woods are always in style, kitchens are seeing a movement towards pops of colour and infusions of pattern to break up the woodsy and all-white kitchenscapes of years past.
 Include a custom wine rack—it’s a detail that potential buyers appreciate and use.

 5. Well-Considered Flooring

 While tile and other hard flooring can look terrific, spending long hours working in such kitchens eventually takes a toll on joints.
 If that type of flooring is your preference, you can add matting in high work areas to offer relief.
 A current trend, wide-plank hardwood, is a return of a classic.

 No matter the style, kitchens need good lighting and attractive fixtures.
 Whether recessed or vintage lighting, globe or pendant hanging lamps, good kitchen lighting serves two purposes.
 It creates ambience, and it allows cooks to clearly see what they’re doing.